primer/react/src/drafts/SelectPanel2/work-log.md

    1.1 Does that depend on if the SelectPanel renders a html `<dialog>` or not?
 (SelectPanel v1 did not use a `<dialog>`)
 2. What's the keyboard navigation story?
    2.1 Is it tab between buttons and list, but arrow keys inside the list. tab inside the list should jump to the next button outside the list.
+3. (assuming yes) is the divider purely aesthetic or should we create two sections with role=group?

 ### Design questions